adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

         ? `${Key}, ${KeysOf<Omit<T, Key>>}` | Key
         : never;

 Lets go through it step by step.
-We created a generic type with two arguments, the type of the object we want to use, and an union with property names of that type.
+We created a generic type with two arguments: the type of the object we want to use and an union with property names of that type.
 By default, this will be a union of all the property names, like we've seen before.

 Then, we use a conditional type to see if the second generic argument, the `Key`, looks like a `string`.
 This will happen most of the time, for all the properties of our type.
 When there are no more properties, it will be an empty set, so no string, and we return `never`.
 This is our way to make sure we don't get into infinite recursive calls.